 The operational analysis relied on the development of link volumes and turning movement count volumes at key study intersections.
 As with the 2035 Low Build Scenario and 2035 Full Build Scenario assessed in earlier TSP efforts, this analysis assumed 2035 projected population and employment growth.
-Metro's recently released Joan model was utilized to develop volumes, whereas earlier modeling efforts used the Ivan model.
-The key differences between these models are summarized in the materials provided in Appendix B. Based on discussions with Metro Travel Modeling staff, the differences between the two models are likely the result of the following differences:
+Metro's recently released Joan Version 2 model was utilized to develop volumes, whereas earlier modeling efforts used the Joan Version 1 model.
+The key differences between these models are summarized in the materials provided in Appendix B. Based on discussions with Metro Travel Modeling staff, the differences between the two models are likely the result of the following:

-1. Changes in the 2035 Land Use Assumptions - Households and Employment
+Changes in the 2035 Land Use Assumptions - Households and Employment

-The Joan model uses the 2035 Gamma forecast, whereas the Ivan model used the 2035 Beta forecast.
+The Joan Version 2 model uses the 2035 Gamma forecast, whereas the Joan Version 1 model used the 2035 Beta forecast.
 The Gamma Forecast has approximately 8,000 fewer households overall, fewer households in the County, and a general decrease in household incomes (which is strongly associated with reduced access to automobiles and increased demand for transits service).
-As a result of these changes in the 2035 land use and economic assumptions, the total number of vehicles trips in 2035 decreased by 10% between the Beta Forecast and the Gamma Forecast.
+The vehicle trip reduction is slightly larger when analyzing the 2-hour PM peak because more transit trips are generated.
+As a result of these changes in the 2035 land use and economic assumptions, the total number of vehicles trips in 2035 decreased by 13% between the Beta Forecast and the Gamma Forecast.